Paint job but no 'rollout' party for newest Airbus jet

 With Airbus already describing the A350 schedule as “challenging”, the company is also seen as wary of giving customers the impression it is being distracted - having held an inauguration for the A350 assembly plant just six months ago.

-The outspoken chief executive of Qatar Airways, the jet’s launch customer, has criticized Airbus and Boeing over delays and said this week the 787 grounding had cost it $200 million.
+The outspoken chief executive of Qatar Airways, the jet’s launch customer, has criticised Airbus and Boeing over delays and said this week the 787 grounding had cost it $200 million.

 RBC Capital Markets analyst Rob Stallard said in a note that the stock price would be sensitive to “any incremental news on the A350 development”.